cschroed-usgs/MLR-Integration-Testing/README.md

 * launch a manager JMeter container
 * Attach the manager to the same docker network that the JMeter and MLR services stack use
-* mounts necessary volumes for configuration files, input files and output directories
+* mount necessary volumes for configuration files, input files and output directories
-* runs the specified test by pushing the test out to the three JMeter worker nodes.
+* run the specified test by pushing the test out to the three JMeter worker nodes.
-* waits for the tests to be completed
+* wait for the tests to be completed
-* gathers the output
+* gather the output
-* puts it into the `tests/output` directory on the docker host
+* put it into the `tests/output` directory on the docker host
-* shuts down and removes the JMeter manager container
+* shut down and remove the JMeter manager container

 For the ddot test output, you'd go to `tests/output/ddot/jmeter-output`